ericanastas/revit-nunit-template/README.md

 }
 ```

-The current Revit application object, and active document (if any) can be accessed through the following static properties `RunUnitTestCommand.CurrentDocument' and `RunUnitTestCommand.Application'.
+The current Revit application object, and active document (if any) can be accessed through the following static properties `RunUnitTestCommand.CurrentDocument` and `RunUnitTestCommand.Application`.

 ##Running Tests